Brunswick County Voting FAQs

 Can I vote early?

 Yes!
 You can vote early for the 2017 Municipal Election at selected one-stop early voting locations Thursday, October 19 through Saturday, November 4.
-A schedule of times and locations will be posted here as soon as available.
+For a full schedule, click here.

 Do I need photo ID to vote?